SahalShaParveen/mqtt-iot-platform/README.md

 ## Project Purpose

 Although the current implementation demonstrates environmental monitoring using a DHT11 sensor, the project was designed as a reusable IoT platform.
-Any device capable of publishing JSON over MQTT can be integrated without modifying the backend.
+Any device that is capable of publishing JSON over MQTT can be integrated without needing to modify the backend.

 ## Features